yashica-kuki/Notes/README.md

 # Notes
-This was my second Project using html, css and first using javascript.
 A simple and user-friendly **Notes Website** that allows users to create, edit, and manage their notes efficiently.

 ## 📌 Table of Contents
 1. [Features](#features)